leogodin217/ldl/README.md

 individual component can automatically be incorporated into a working network, without the need to have everything ready at once.

+## Why you should use LDL

+If you want to code a neural network from scratch, but find it too daunting to start from nothing, then LDL might be for you.
+Instead of coding the entire thing in one step, you can start with simple things like activation functions and derivative functions.

+If you want to practice vector programming, LDL might be for you.
+By implementing various functions of a neural network, you will learn to utilize matrix multiplication to perform incredible amounts of work.
+With a little patience, you will find that almost every step in training a neural network can be accomplished with matrix multiplication instead of for loops.

+## Why you should not use LDL

+If you want fast, production code, LDL is not for you.
+LDL is not intended for production work.
+It is entirely written in plain python with the use of Numpy for matrix multiplication and Pandas for holding and plotting results.
+Though the default methods are all verctorized, this is still very slow.
+If you need a production framework, I would recommend something like Pytorch or TensorFlow.

 LDL is well documented in the style of Read the Docs.
 To learn how to use LDL read documentation [here.](https://leogodin217.github.io/ldl/)